Low-Frequency Stochastic Gravitational-Wave Background in Gaia DR3 catalog: Results

-We apply both the Hellings–Downs correlation (HDC) method and the vector spherical harmonics (VSH) approach to the \textit{Gaia}-CRF3 catalog\citep{Klioner2022}.
+We apply both the HDC method and the VSH approach to the \textit{Gaia}-CRF3 catalog \citep{Klioner2022}.
 In practice, the true proper motions of quasars are expected to be essentially zero.
 However, due to the limited astrometric precision of the \textit{Gaia} measurements, the observed proper motions are non-zero and dominated by measurement noise.
-The systematic contribution to the proper motions caused by the acceleration of the solar system barycentre and by gravitational waves (and also, possibly, the presence of systematic errors) is at the level of a few $\mu{\rm as~yr^{-1}}$, which is several orders of magnitude smaller than the typical proper motion uncertainties.
+The systematic contribution to the proper motions caused by the acceleration of the solar system barycenter and by GWs (and also, possibly, the presence of systematic errors) is at the level of a few $\mu{\rm as~yr^{-1}}$, which is several orders of magnitude smaller than the typical proper motion uncertainties.

 For each quasar, an effective signal-to-noise ratio can be defined as